rwsite/updatepulse-server/integration/docs/packages.md

 ```

 **Description**
-Fired after an attempt to download a package from the Remote Repository Service to the file system has been performed.
+Fired after an attempt to download a package from the Version Control System to the file system has been performed.
 Fired during client update API request.

 **Parameters**